sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

         if (config?.airtableBase == null) {
             throw new ConnectorError('airtableBase must be provided from config') }
     ```

-4. Import the `Fieldset` and `Record` types from the Airtable SDK.
-To do so, copy this line at the top of the page, after the first import.

-    ```typescript
-    import Airtable, { FieldSet, Record } from "airtable"
-    ```

 Once you have made these changes, your 'my-client.ts' file looks like this: